NikosSpyropoulos/MEng-Thesis/README.md

 ### Brief description of the app
 * Signage scan
 * OCR
-* Seach on the database (by recognized surname and user's current location)
+* Seach on the database (by recognized surname and user's current location to avoid wrong data because of duplicate surnames)
 * Desplay information in real-time on an AR signange

 ## The project in detail